Furloughed Workers and the Coronavirus Job Retention Scheme

 Who is eligible to be furloughed?

-Almost any employee can be furloughed provided that the correct steps are followed.
-The only criteria are that an employee must have been employed by the employer, and on their PAYE payroll, as of 19th March 2020.
-Even staff who have been made redundant, or stopped working for you, on or after 28th February 2020 can be reemployed by employers and then subsequently furloughed at no cost to the business.
-The intention behind this policy is to provide relief to those businesses who took swift action after the scale of the pandemic became apparent, but before this government support was available.
+Previously almost any employee could be furloughed provided that the correct steps were followed and the only criteria was that an employee must have been employed by the employer, and on their PAYE payroll, as of 19th March 2020.
+This even included staff who had been made redundant, or stopped working for you, on or after 28th February 2020 as they could have been reemployed by employers and then subsequently furloughed at no cost to the business.
+The intention behind this policy was to provide relief to those businesses who took swift action after the scale of the pandemic became apparent, but before this government support was available.
 However, since 30th June, employees that have not previously been on furlough leave for at least three weeks between 1st March and 30th June cannot join the furlough scheme, therefore only employees who have previously been placed on furlough leave are now eligible to be furloughed.

 What steps must be followed to furlough an employee?